HBP Part 15.3. Loans

 C. Federal Perkins Loans

-D. Nursing Faculty Loan Program Loans
+D. Nurse Faculty Loan Program Loans

 Tuition loans, long-term institutional loans, Federal Perkins, and NFLP loans are reported to the three national credit bureaus the month after the loan is disbursed.
 Emergency cash loans that are sent to collection agencies are also reported to the credit bureaus.